lawnchairstudio/example-rest-api-sails.js/README.md

 ## Deployment

-Segment is deployed to an instance on Heroku.
+Segment is deployed to an instance on Heroku, an application platform.
 If this is your first time deploying the app, follow steps 1-7.
 Otherwise, just skip to step 8.
 For more, see the [Heroku Documentation on Node.js applications](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction).

 1. Create new app: `heroku create segment`
 2. Deploy the app: `git push heroku master`